psychemedia/island-storynotes/carus-wilson/05-setting-the-scene.md

 ```

 The Mayor hoped the town officials should welcome to the Prince in "a becoming manner", although one of the councillors, Mr Pinnock, a dissenter, hoped that anyone not attending becuase of differening religious views would not be castigated for showing an assumed disloyalty to the Queen's consort.
-Pittis magnanimoulsy suggested he would be pleased to see everyone there, and let the matter drop.
+Pittis magnanimously suggested he would be pleased to see everyone there, and let the matter drop.

 ```{admontion} A becoming manner
 :class: dropdown